coqui-ai/TTS/vocoder/README.md

 Restoring a model starts a new training in a different output folder.
 It only restores model weights with the given checkpoint file.
 However, continuing a training starts from the same conditions the previous training run left off.

 You can also follow your training runs on Tensorboard as you do with our TTS models.

+## Acknowledgement
+Thanks to @kan-bayashi for his [repository](https://github.com/kan-bayashi/ParallelWaveGAN) being the start point of our work.